square/dagger/README.md

 [snapshot repository][dagger-snap], and are built on a clean build of the GitHub project's master branch.

+## Building Dagger

+Dagger is built with [`bazel`].
+The tests can be run with `bazel test //...`.
+`util/install-local-snapshot.sh` will build all of the Dagger libraries and install a copy in your local maven repository with the version `LOCAL-SNAPSHOT`.

 ## License

     Copyright 2012 The Dagger Authors